brightway-lca/brightway2-data/docs/index.rst

 Data stores
 -----------

-.. note:: See also tutorial XX: manipulating databases and tutorial XX: defining a new matrix.
+.. note:: See also `tutorial 2: working with data <http://nbviewer.ipython.org/url/brightwaylca.org/tutorials/Tutorial%202%20-%20Working%20with%20data.ipynb>`_ and `tutorial 5: defining a new matrix <http://nbviewer.ipython.org/url/brightwaylca.org/tutorials/Tutorial%205%20-%20Defining%20A%20New%20Matrix.ipynb>`_.

 The base class for data stores is :ref:`datastore`.
 Each data store subclass defines a schema for its data.
 The normal methods provided by a data store are: